fishfin/ibmdb-php-extensions/linuxx64/README.md

-All libraries required for PHP to work with DB2
+Linux 64-bit library for PHP to work with DB2